 Signs and Symptoms

-The subtlety of this condition makes it particularly life-threatening.
+The often silent progression of this condition makes it particularly life-threatening.
 Abdominal aortic aneurysms typically grow slowly over time often with little to no symptoms.
+Most patients do not know they have any aneurysm, with many discovered incidentally during a physical exam or diagnostic imaging test for other conditions.
 As the aneurysm enlarges, symptoms may include:

 - A pulsating feeling, almost like a heartbeat, in your abdomen